Tsukiyonocm/Math_problems/README.md

 ### Function Explanation

-1. start_game - The function starts by asking the player if they want to play.
+<b> start_game </b> - The function starts by asking the player if they want to play.
 If yes, we pass the input value as an argument into the chosen_game function.

 If the start variable is no, the game closes out with a simple message.

 Lastly, if the player enters an option other than "yes" or "no", the game prompts the user to choose a valid response and asks the questions again.

-2. chosen_game - when the user picks "yes" as an option, that is passed to chosen_game in order to start.
+<b>. chosen_game </b> - when the user picks "yes" as an option, that is passed to chosen_game in order to start.
 Here the user is asked if they would like to do "Subtraction or Addition" problems.

 Regardless of choice, once the user makes a decision the game runs 3 more functions.
 The first is gen_ran_num which creates the problem variables, generate_answer which does as it says.
 Lastly, its runs the function of the problem of choice, either addition_problem or subtraction_problem, depending on your choice earlier.

-3. gen_ran_num - This function generates a random number between 0 an 10 for the global variables, num_a and num_b.
+<b> gen_ran_num </b> - This function generates a random number between 0 an 10 for the global variables, num_a and num_b.

-4. generate_answer - this function generates the answer depending on whether its addition or subtraction.
+<b> generate_answer </b> - this function generates the answer depending on whether its addition or subtraction.

 If addition, it sets the global variable answer to num_a + num_b.

 If subtraction its a bit more complicated.
 We first have to figure out the largest number between num_a and num_b, then subtract the lowest number between num_a and num_b.
 This is then set to the global variable answer.

-5. addition_problem - Using an f-string, the game prompts the user with the question: num_a + num_b = ?.
+<b> addition_problem </b> - Using an f-string, the game prompts the user with the question: num_a + num_b = ?.
 Here the user inputs their answer to the question.
 If its correct, the game gives a congratulatory message and asks if you would like to play again.

 If yes at this point, it passes the start variable into the chosen_game function and we go back to choose another addition or subtraction problem.